 The table below provides information regarding our directors and executive officers.
-In connection with our application to list our common stock on the Nasdaq National Market, we intend to appoint three additional directors prior to the offering or within 90 days thereafter who will not be our employees or affiliated with management.
+In connection with our application to list our common stock on the Nasdaq National Market, we intend to appoint three additional directors within 90 days after the offering who will not be our employees or affiliated with management.